How and when to award extra time in tests, checkpoints and exams.

 5. From that moment, the individual student will see their time for test questions, whole checkpoints and whole exams increased by 25% or 50%.

-It is important to notice that, other than having more time, the student will not see on their screen any reference to them having extra time.
+It is important to note that, other than having more time, the student will not see on their screen any reference to them having extra time.

-This is what different students will see when starting the same exam:
+The images below show what different students will see when starting an exam:

 Allocating extra time does not affect completion rates or any other percentages.